Your Rights When Buying Second-Hand Goods in England & Wales

 What to do if a purchase goes wrong

 - Document everything first.
-Photograph the fault, gather your receipt or listing screenshot, and note the date you discovered the problem.
+Photograph the fault, gather your receipt or listing screenshot (or any other proof of purchase — see above), and note the date you discovered the problem.

 - Write to the seller promptly.
 For a trader, state clearly that you are relying on the Consumer Rights Act 2015, describe the fault, and specify the remedy you want (reject, repair, or replacement).
 Keep it factual.